8 Reasons You Might Experience Pain After Sex

 7. You have endometriosis.

-Chances are, thanks to Julianne Hough and Lena Dunham sharing their struggles, you've probably at least heard of endometriosis—if not know someone who suffers from it.
-ICYDK, it's a condition where "menstrual tissue cells implant and thrive elsewhere in the body—typically in your pelvis (such as the ovaries, Fallopian tubes, intestines, bowels, or bladder)," explains Dr. Rabin.
+Chances are that you've probably at least heard of endometriosis — if not know someone who suffers from it.
+ICYDK, it's a condition where "menstrual tissue cells implant and thrive elsewhere in the body — typically in your pelvis (such as the ovaries, Fallopian tubes, intestines, bowels, or bladder)," explains Dr. Rabin.
 "This misplaced menstrual tissue swells and bleeds, causing an inflammatory response and sometimes scar tissue."
-(See more: The Endometriosis Symptoms You Need to Know About).
+(Read: Why Is It So Hard for Black Women to Get Diagnosed with Endometriosis?)

 Not everyone with endometriosis will experience pain during sex or pain after sex, but if you do, inflammation and/or scarring are usually the culprits.
 By now, you know inflammation=pain, so it shouldn't be surprising that's why there's pain during and/or after sex.

-For some patients, sex and its aftermath will only be painful around their menstrual cycle, says Dr. Carey, but for some folks, sex is painful every day of the month.
+For some patients, sex and its aftermath will only be painful around their menstrual cycle, says Dr. Carey, but for some folks, pain after sex and during intercourse can happen every day of the month.
 "Endometriosis doesn't currently have a cure, but the next step is to see a physician who understands the pathophysiology of the disease because medication and surgery can help manage symptoms."
 (Related: How Much Period Pain Is Normal).

-The bottom line: Sex is *not* supposed to be painful, so if you're experiencing pain after sex, talk to your doctor about it.
+Know this: Sex is not supposed to be painful, so if you're experiencing pain after sex, talk to your doctor about it.
 "Figuring out the exact cause of pain after sex may take a little bit of patience because there are actually so many other possible causes of painful intercourse," on top of those already discussed says Dr. Barnes.
-Some less-common reasons include lichens sclerosis (a common genital skin condition in post-menopausal women), vaginal atrophy (the thinning, drying, and inflammation of the vaginal walls that occurs when your body has less estrogen), thinning of the vaginal walls, internal scarring or adhesions, Interstitial Cystitis (a chronic bladder pain condition) or even a disruption of vaginal flora—but your doc should be able to help you figure out what's up.
+Some less-common reasons include lichens sclerosis (a common genital skin condition in post-menopausal women), vaginal atrophy (the thinning, drying, and inflammation of the vaginal walls that occurs when your body has less estrogen), thinning of the vaginal walls, internal scarring or adhesions, Interstitial Cystitis (a chronic bladder pain condition) or even a disruption of vaginal flora — but your doc should be able to help you figure out what's up.

 Remember though, "in most, cases treatment is available and can help make sex enjoyable again!" says Dr. Barnes.